keskiju/autocomplete-java/README.md

     ./src:./classes:./lib/*

 You can also alter autocomplete behavior with package settings.
-Loading of class members is disabled by default, because implementation is still unoptimized.
+Loading of class members is disabled by default, because current implementation is still unoptimized.

+NOTE:
+* Package requires that either JAVA_HOME environment variable is set or java commands are found on path.
-Refresh doesn't trigger automatically in all cases.
+* Refresh doesn't trigger automatically in all cases.
 Try manual refresh if you encounter problems.

-NOTE: Package requires that either JAVA_HOME environment variable is set or java commands are found on path.

-NOTE: This package does not compile classes from source because there should be only one package that does that.
-Use [linter-javac](https://atom.io/packages/linter-javac) or some other package/tool for compiling.
-Preferably all classes should be compiled first on project load, and then each class separately on save.
+* This package requires compiled classes to function, but it does not compile classes from source.
+Use other tools for compiling.

+Tips:
+* At first, compile all your classes using your favorite build tool
+* Lint and compile a changed class automatically on save using [linter-javac](https://atom.io/packages/linter-javac) (autocomplete-java refreshes class description automatically on save)
+* Reload a changed class automatically in JVM using [spring-loaded](https://github.com/spring-projects/spring-loaded)

 ## TODO